GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 #### Enables True Personalization (The Dossier):

-* **Dossier (Structured Memory):** Using the internal structure provided by cabinet storage, and the focus provided by separation of powers, the user’s conversation and profile data is itself organized in this system via a **User cabinet** (or a special application in user memory and thread history) with files like `Preferences`, `Session History`, `Learned Facts About User`, etc. Each piece of info the user shares can be stored as a paper (with timestamp and tag context).
+* **Dossier (Structured Memory):** The dossier leverages the same cabinet→file→paper structure used for Logic organization, applying existing retrieval and validation mechanisms to user information - essentially treating user data as another specialized knowledge domain.
+Using this internal structure and the focus provided by separation of powers, the user’s conversation and profile data is itself organized in this system via a **User cabinet** with files like `Preferences`, `Session History`, `Learned Facts About User`, etc. Each piece of info the user shares can be stored as a paper (with timestamp and tag context).
 For example, a user says on day 1: “I have diabetes.”
 Vault stores a paper under User: Medical info **“User has diabetes (Type 2) under #diet #health #medical #always_relevant”.** Weeks later, if they ask about diet, Vault will recall that paper and tailor advice accordingly (like “since you have diabetes, you might want to watch sugar content…”).
 Because it’s structured, the user could change or remove some of these memory papers, giving them control.
 This structured memory means long-term context doesn’t overload the model’s short-term memory — it fetches what’s needed when needed.
 It turns memory from a fuzzy, hidden state into a queryable, auditable knowledge base.
 This approach is in line with emerging LLM memory systems that use databases or knowledge graphs to supplement limited context windows.

 * In essence, Vault’s filing system serves as both its world model and user model.
 By mirroring professional information structures, the design takes advantage of the fact that human knowledge is already organized.
 Instead of reinventing the ontology of medicine or law, Vault builds on it.
 This makes retrieval more precise and the AI’s explanations more grounded, since it can cite exactly which “paper” an answer came from, improving transparency.